ibm-cloud-docs/vmwaresolutions/archiref/cr-predatar/cr-predatar-overview.md

 Predatar Cloud:

 * Predatar Cloud - Predatar is a SaaS cloud solution that is hosted in the Predatar Cloud.
 Predatar currently has clouds in Dallas, London, and Frankfurt.
 They are all provided by {{site.data.keyword.cloud_notm}} and are used to hold customers’ IBM Spectrum Protect and Protect Plus metadata.
-* Metadata - Predatar stores an unlimited amount of metadata history in its multi-tenant data lake.
+* Metadata - Predatar stores an unlimited amount of metadata history in its multitenant data lake.
 This data is used by Predatar to power the platform’s analytics and machine learning capabilities.
 * Client access - Role-based access controls (RBAC) are used to govern access to data and can be configured at a granular level for customers.

 {{site.data.keyword.cloud_notm}} account: